cgadal-papers/GiantDunes/docs/Processing/index.rst

 .. _sphx_glr_Processing:

-Processing
+Paper figures
 ==================

-Below is the gallery presenting the scripts used to process the data, i.e the steps before making the paper and supporting information figures.
+Below is the gallery presenting the scripts used to make the figures of the paper

 .. raw:: html